fluttercommunity/plus_plugins/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issues

-*Replace this paragraph with a list of issues related to this PR from the [issue database](https://github.com/flutter/flutter/issues).
-Indicate, which of these issues are resolved or fixed by this PR.
-Note that you'll have to prefix the issue numbers with flutter/flutter#.*
+*Replace this paragraph with a list of issues related to this PR from the [issue database](https://github.com/fluttercommunity/plus_plugins/issues).
+Indicate, which of these issues are resolved or fixed by this PR.*

 ## Checklist